ionic-team/ionic-portals/website/docs/for-android/live-update-provider.md

 </TabItem>
 </Tabs>

-The returned `ProviderSyncResult?` is defined by your provider's SDK, since providers can attach their own sync metadata.
-If the Portal isn't configured with a `LiveUpdateSource.Provider`, both methods throw `Portal.LiveUpdateNotConfigured`.

 ## Reloading After a Sync

-`Portal.latestAppDirectory(context)` resolves the latest synced asset directory regardless of whether the Portal is configured with an `Ionic` or `Provider` source, so a Portal can be reloaded the same way once a sync completes.
-See [Reload Portals with Live Updates](./how-to/reloading-with-live-updates.md) for the reload pattern &mdash; substitute the `syncProvider()`/`syncProviderAsync()` call shown above wherever that guide calls `LiveUpdateManager.sync(...)`.
+Reload a provider-backed Portal the same way you'd reload an Appflow-backed one &mdash; see [Reload Portals with Live Updates](./how-to/reloading-with-live-updates.md) for the pattern, substituting the `syncProvider()`/`syncProviderAsync()` call shown above wherever that guide calls `LiveUpdateManager.sync(...)`.